michellechoco/8-Puzzle_Solver/README.md

-# 8 Puzzle Solver
+# 8-Puzzle Solver

-An 8 puzzle solver based on the A* algorithm.
+An 8-puzzle solver based on the A* algorithm.
+This project was created for one of M2M Tech Inc's AI workshop series.

 ### References
 - https://gist.github.com/flatline/838202